Finding Biclique Partitions of Co-Chordal Graphs: Preliminaries

 \section{Preliminaries}

 A \textit{simple graph} is a pair $G = (V, E)$ where $V$ is a finite set of vertices and $E \subseteq \{uv: u, v\in V, u \neq v\}$.
 We use $V(G)$ and $E(G)$ to represent the vertex set and edge set of the graph $G$.
 Two vertices are \textit{adjacent} in $G$ if there is an edge between them.
 A \textit{subgraph} $G' = (V', E')$ of $G$ is a graph where $V' \subseteq V$ and $E' \subseteq \{uv \in E: u, v \in V'\}$.
-An \textit{induced subgraph} of $G$ by only keeping vertices $A$ is denoted as $G(A) = (A, E_A)$, where $E_A = \{uv \in E: u, v \in A\}$.
-A graph is a \textit{complete graph} or a \textit{clique} if there is an edge between every two distinct vertices of the graph.
-We denote cliques on $n$ vertices as $K_n$.
-The \textit{neighborhood} of a vertex $v \in V$ of the graph $G$ is denoted as $N_G(v)$ (not including $v$).
-A \textit{maximal clique} subgraph of $G$ is an induced subgraph of $G$ such that it isn't a proper subgraph of any clique subgraph of $G$.
-Note that a graph with only one vertex $K_1$ is also a clique.
-We denote the number of maximal clique subgraphs of $G$ as $\mc(G)$ and we use $\mathcal{K}_G$ or $\mathcal{K}$ to denote the set of all maximal cliques of $G$.
-A maximum clique subgraph of $G$ is a clique subgraph of $G$ with the maximum number of vertices and we denote that number as the clique number of $G$, $\omega(G)$.
-An \textit{independent set} of a graph $G$ is a set of vertices that none of them are adjacent with each other in $G$.
+Given $A \subseteq V$, the \textit{subgraph} of $G$ \textit{induced} by $A$ is denoted as $G(A) = (A, E_A)$, where $E_A = \{uv \in E: u, v \in A\}$.
+A \textit{clique} is a subset of vertices of an graph $G$ such that every two distinct vertices are adjacent in $G$.
+The \textit{neighborhood} of a vertex $v$ of a graph $G$ is the set of all vertices, other than $v$, that are adjacent with $v$ and is denoted as $N_G(v)$.
+The \textit{closed neighborhood} of $v$ is denoted as $N_G[v] = N_G(v) \cup \{v\}$.
+For simplicity, we also define the neighborhood of a vertex set $A$ of a graph $G$ as $N_G(A) = \{u \in N_G(v): \forall v \in A\} \setminus A$ and closed neighborhood of $A$ as $N_G[A] = N_G(A) \cup A$.
+A \textit{maximal clique} of $G$ is a clique of $G$ such that it is not a proper subset of any clique of $G$.
+Note that a vertex set with only one vertex $K_1$ is also a clique.
+We denote the number of maximal cliques of $G$ as $\mc(G)$ and we use $\mathcal{K}_G$ or $\mathcal{K}$ to denote the set of all maximal cliques of $G$.
+A maximum clique of $G$ is a clique of $G$ with the maximum number of vertices and we denote that number as the clique number of $G$, $\omega(G)$.
+An \textit{independent set} of a graph $G$ is a set of vertices that are pairwise nonadjacent with each other in $G$.
+Similarly, a \textit{maximal independent set} is an independent set that is not a proper subset of any independent set and a \textit{maximum independent set} is an independent set with the maximum number of vertices.
 Note that an independent set can be empty or only have one vertex.